• Skip to main content

 • Drain most of the bacon grease from the stockpot, leaving about 1 tbsp.

-• Turn heat down to medium-low and melt 1 1/2 tbsp of butter.
+• Turn heat down to medium-low and melt 1 ½ tablespoon of butter.
 Add sliced baby bella mushrooms, stir to coat, then sauté for 4-6 minutes until mushrooms have softened and started to brown.

 • Add minced garlic and minced shallot then sauté, stirring often, for an additional 60-90 seconds until fragrant.